Yandex Cloud

 • In the Day of week field, it means the last day of the week, 7 (Saturday, SAT).

-L in the Day of month field: the trigger runs on January 31, February 28, and so on.
+L in Day of month: Trigger fires on January 31, February 28, and so on.

-• W: Select the weekday nearest to the specified date.
+• W: Selects the weekday nearest to the specified date.

-15W in the Day of month field: The trigger is run on the weekday nearest to the 15th day of the month.
-If the 15th day is Saturday, the trigger runs on Friday the 14th.
+15W in Day of month: Trigger fires on the weekday nearest to the 15th day of the month.
+If the 15th day falls on Saturday, the trigger fires on Friday the 14th.

 Note

-The characters L and W in the Day of month field can be also merged into LW: The trigger is run on the last weekday of the month.
+L and W in the Day of month field can also merge into the LW combination, firing the trigger on the last weekday of the month.

-• #: Select the Nth day of the month.
+• #: Selects the Nth day of the month.

-The value 6#3 in the Day of week field: The trigger runs on the third Friday of the month (6 — Friday, 3 — the third Friday of the month).
+6#3 in Day of week: Trigger will fire on the third Friday of the month (6 for Friday; 3 for third Friday of the month).

 Examples of cron expressionsExamples of cron expressions